transcriptionpro/wuc-new/_posts/2016-10-09-altcoin-risks.md

 ---

 layout: post
-title: Altcoin Risks You Should Know About
+title: Altcoin Risks You Should Know About - Ofir Beigel
 author: Ofir Beigel
 authorurl: https://www.weusecoins.com/ofir-beigel/
 description: A short introduction to the risks in altcoin trading